gituserdwu/CGR-InterVarAnnotator/README.md

 **USAGE:**

-*Clone the repo in the directory where you want the output.*
+*Clone the repo in the directory where you want the output.
+Preferablly a clean directory with nothing else in it.*

 **On helix:**